-Nearly half a century on from the end of the Vietnam War, life for ordinary Vietnamese has arguably never been better.
-The economy is booming, living standards and household incomes are rising, and foreign tourists are arriving in ever increasing numbers, drawn by unspoiled beaches, vibrant cities, rich cultural attractions, and the country’s world-famous cuisine.
+Nearly half a century on from the reunification of North and South Vietnam, life for ordinary Vietnamese has arguably never been better.
+The economy is booming, living standards and household incomes are rising, and foreign tourists are again returning following the pandemic, drawn by unspoiled beaches, vibrant cities, rich cultural attractions, and the country’s world-famous cuisine.

-But despite making great strides, this southeast Asian country of nearly 100 million, almost a quarter of whom are below age 15, struggles to meet the nutritional needs of its youngest citizens.
-In the countryside, many children fall below WHO growth standards for height and weight, while in cities the number of overweight or obese children is climbing.
+But despite these great strides, people in this southeast Asian country of nearly 100 million still lack proper knowledge about how to prepare nutritionally balanced meals for primary school children.
+While the prevalence of stunting in this age group is lower than 10 years ago, the prevalence of overweight and obese children has increased markedly, especially in urban area.
 Some years back, Vietnam implemented a school lunch program to address these problems.
-But the country’s schools lacked qualified nutritionists to design meals that could provide daily recommended allowances of vitamins and minerals, plus a balance of carbohydrates, fat, protein, salt, and calories.
+But the country’s schools lacked qualified nutritionists to design delicious meals made with diverse ingredients that could provide children’s daily recommended allowance of nutrients with a balance of carbohydrates, fat, protein, salt, and calories.

 In the late 1940s, when Japan faced a similar situation with child nutrition, the government implemented its own school lunch program to address it.
 Then, in the 1980s, the issue shifted to childhood obesity and new nutritional guidelines were drafted.
 Today, Japan is the only country in the world where obesity rates are actually falling, and life expectancy is the longest in the world and rising.